Five Martyrs of Shia Islam: Shahid al Khamis

 His father died in 1937, leaving the family penniless.
-In 1945 the family moved to the holy city of Najaf, where al-Sadr would spend the rest of his life.
+In 1945 the family moved to the Shi'a holy city of Najaf, where al-Sadr would spend the rest of his life.
 Muhammad Baqir al-Sadr completed his religious teachings at religious seminaries under al-Khoei and Muhsin al-Hakim at the age of 25 and began teaching.

 While teaching he became a prominent member of the Iraqi Shia community, and was noted for his many writings.
 His first works were detailed critiques of Marxism that presented early ideas of an alternative Islamic form of government.
 Perhaps his most important work was Iqtisaduna, one of the most important works on Islamic economics.
 This work was a critique of both socialism and capitalism.
 He was subsequently commissioned by the government of Kuwait to assess how that country's oil wealth could be managed in keeping with Islamic principles.
 This led to a major work on Islamic banking that still forms the basis for modern Islamic banks.

 He also worked with Sayyid Mohammed Baqir al-Hakim in forming an Islamist movement in Iraq.
 This attracted the attention of the Baath Party, which resulted in numerous imprisonments for the Ayatollah.
 He was often subjugated to torture during his imprisonments, but continued his work after being released.